 Will I need physical therapy after spinal fusion?

 Many patients need physical therapy after spinal fusion to regain strength and flexibility, as well as to learn to use their bodies in new ways.
 One or more levels of the spine will be permanently joined with a bone graft and implants during this type of spine surgery, and, due to the obvious surgical trauma on the spine, everyday activities like tying your shoe or reaching for something on a shelf may be difficult to perform at first.
 Your therapist will work with you so that you can begin to resume these daily activities with as little pain as possible.

 A physical therapist will likely visit you during your stay in the hospital and work with you at your bedside on some basic stretches and exercises so that you can gradually regain mobility.
 He or she will help you to:

 - Sit in a chair

 - Walk with a cane or other supportive device

 - Walk up and down stairs safely

-The recovery process after spinal fusion can be quite long and arduous.
+The recovery process after traditional open spinal fusion can be quite long and arduous.
 Some patients take up to a year to fully rehabilitate and return to a full range of activities.
 If you are seeking a less invasive, outpatient procedure that allows for a shorter recuperation, Laser Spine Institute may be able to help.
 We offer a wide range of minimally invasive stabilization procedures to help relieve the pain associated with common degenerative spinal conditions.
-To learn more, contact Laser Spine Institute today for a complimentary MRI or CT scan review.
+To learn more, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.